 The goals of the South Carolina Upstate Mycological Society are to bring people together who share a common interest in mushrooms and other fungi, and to facilitate an appreciation and understanding of fungi.
 SCUMS unofficially formed in the fall of 2007.
-The founders are Dr. Julia Kerrigan, a professor of mycology at Clemson University, and mycologist Tradd Cotter, a mushroom farmer who owns a local business, Mushroom Mountain, in Liberty, SC.
+The founders are Dr. Julia Kerrigan, a professor of mycology at Clemson University, and Olga Katic, a mushroom farmer who owns a local business, Mushroom Mountain, in Easley, SC.

 Because of the drought, SCUMS didn’t actually hold its first meeting until May 6, 2008, when rainfall was substantial enough to (finally!) warrant an official foray.